executablebooks/github-activity/docs/use.md

 ## Include Pull Request reviewers and commenters in your changelog

-By default, GitHub Activity will include any _reviewer_ of a pull request in the item for that PR.
-This looks like the following:
+By default, GitHub Activity will include anybody that _reviews_ or _comments_ in a pull request in the item for that PR.
+This is included in a list of authors at the end of each item.
+See [the JupyterHub Changelog](https://jupyterhub.readthedocs.io/en/stable/reference/changelog.html) for examples.

 ## Include a list of all contributors at the end of your changelog